Unravelling the Mystery: What Is Mass Hysteria and its Impact

 Successful people recognise crisis as a time for change – from lesser to greater, smaller to bigger. – Edwin Louis Cole

-It’s not always easy to do what’s not popular, but that’s where you make your money.
-Buy stocks that look bad to less careful investors and hang on until their real value is recognized.
+It’s not always easy to do what’s unpopular, but that’s where you make money.
+Buy stocks that look bad to less careful investors and hang on until their real value is recognised.
 I’ve never bought a stock unless, in my view, it was on sale.
-Buy on the cannons and sell on the trumpets John Neff
+Buy on the cannons and sell on the trumpets.
+John Neff

-In order to win as a contrarian, you need the right timing and you have to put on a position in the appropriate size.
+To win as a contrarian, you need the right timing and have to take a position in the appropriate size.
 If you do it too small, it’s not meaningful.
 If you do it too big, you can get wiped out if your timing is slightly off.
-The process requires courage, commitment and an understanding of your own psychology Michael Steinhardt
+The process requires courage, commitment and an understanding of your psychology Michael Steinhardt

 Mass Hysteria: More Quotes From Great Minds